hdsu-bioquant/r4sc2024/day1/day1_updated/06-Differential_Expression.md

 ```

+Differential gene expression are usually represented graphically as **volcano plots**, in which each gene is represented using the log-fold change between one cluster and the rest (x-axis) and the statistical significance of this logFC (-log10(Pvalue) in y-axis).

-We can make a vulcano plot using `ggplot`:
+We can make a volcano plot using `ggplot`:

 ``` r